THINKING OF RENTING A CAR IN JORDAN? HERE IS EVERYTHING YOU NEED TO KNOW.

 It’s worth noting that some roads in Jordan can be narrow, winding, and steep, especially in mountainous areas.
 These roads can be challenging for inexperienced drivers, so it’s important to exercise caution and drive defensively, so it’s important to exercise caution and drive defensively.

 In addition, it’s important to be aware of the presence of animals and people on the streets, especially in rural areas.
 It’s not uncommon to encounter herds of sheep or goats crossing the road or to see people walking along the side of the road.
 It’s important to be patient and allow them to pass safely, as well as to watch out for any unexpected obstacles on the road.

-Overall, driving in Jordan can be a unique and exciting experience, but it’s important to be prepared and cautious, especially on mountain roads and in rural areas.
 It’s also important to be aware of the local customs and driving behaviors, such as the tendency for drivers to pass on both the left and the right.
 With a little preparation and awareness, you can safely and confidently navigate the roads in Jordan and enjoy all the country has to offer.

 WHERE SHOULD I GET MY RENTAL CAR IN JORDAN?